dshadowwolf/pdf-data-extractor/README.md

-Extract black&white images from a PDF, deskew them and crop them to size.
-Current size works for the known and provided "OH-3" that came in as a proof-of-concept test.
-The deskewing is not 100% but seems to get within 1% of pure vertical.
-(This makes a lot of sense as the deskew appears to work on horizontal checking and the horizontal lines seem to be level)
+Extract black&white images from a PDF:
+# mkdir temp && podofoimgextract <your PDF> temp
+Deskew them:
+# python deskew_with_alyn.py
+Crop them to size and mark for the grid:
+# python edge_detect.py

 TODO:
 A) Test cases for de-skewing and cropping checks.